Hujanen91/sourdoughcircle_frontend/README.md

 - **Possible Props**:
   - `additionalPlatforms`: An array of new platform identifiers to include in the profile.

 These scenarios are guided by our commitment to flexibility and scalability.
-As we develop new features, we'll continue to assess our component library for opportunities to reuse and extend components, ensuring a consistent and efficient development experience.
+As we develop new features, we'll continue to assess our component library for opportunities to reuse and extend components, ensuring a consistent and efficient development experience.-->

 ## Packages and Tools

 In this project, we've utilized a variety of libraries and tools to enhance functionality and development efficiency.
 Below is a list of these technologies along with their purposes: